Home › Forums › Quality Inspection › How to use 3D Scanning for Quality Control?

-But how does 3D scanning work in quality control in the manufacturing industry?
-Or how to use 3D scans in the quality inspection?May 14, 2022 at 8:51 am #1766Allen YoungParticipant3D scanning is used by manufacturers to speed up their quality control operations.
+3D scanning is used by manufacturers to speed up their quality control operations.
 That’s because machines are faster than people in comparing data and performing quick quality checks on end goods.

 Non-contact, highly exact 3D profile measurements are possible using 3D scanners.
 They have automation tools for complex setups, allowing for consistent measurements between operators.